JohnWickCalls/airline-reservation-system/README.md

 * Database Integration: Utilizes MySQL database for storing and retrieving customer, flight, ticket, and admin data.

-* Database Integration: Utilizes MySQL database for storing and retrieving customer, flight, ticket, and admin data.

 ## Sections and Functionalities
 * Login Page: Entry point for the system that validates user credentials and determines role access.